beefe/react-native-picker-android/README.md

-#This project has deprecated, move to https://github.com/beefe/react-native-picker
+#This project has been deprecated, move to https://github.com/beefe/react-native-picker

 ## react-native-picker-android